Opportunity Classes (O.C.) - A beginner's guide

 The level of English and mathematics questions are much more advanced than school.
 Thinking skills are not taught in schools.

-From July 2021, the OC test will consist of three parts:
+The OC test consists of three parts:

 1. English reading skills (25 multiple-choice questions, 30 minutes)